neicnordic/neic-sda/docs/structure.md

 2. The process of the Submitter annotating the archived data in an online portal at `CentralEGA`, resulting in assigned accession numbers for items such as DataSet, Study, Files etc.

-In a stand-alone setup, the deployed service has less remote synchronisation to worry about, but on the other hand need more components to also handle annotations/meta-data locally, as well as to deal with identifiers etc.
+In a stand-alone setup, the deployed service has less remote synchronisation to worry about, but on the other hand more components might be required (e.g ([orchestrator](services/orchestrator))) to also handle annotations/meta-data locally, as well as to deal with identifiers etc.

 The NeIC SDA is targeting both use cases in several projects in the Nordics.